WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Description**

-Generates sample data in the 'Raw' folder of a provided dictionary of file locations.
+Generates sample data in the '1_raw' folder of a provided dictionary of file locations.

 Creates '01' and '02' folders, which each contain two sample data files ('01/sample_data_01.csv', '01/sample_data_02.csv', '02/sample_data_03.csv', '02/sample_data_04.csv')

+The sample data will not be written if it already exists in the folder.

 ```python
 make_sample_data(path_names)